tomcarman/skystats/README.md

 ## Overview

 * Written in Go, using a Postgres database, and a basic html/js website
-* ADS-B data is received via [adsb-ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder) / [readsb](https://github.com/wiedehopf/readsb)
+* ADS-B data is received via [adsb-ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder) / [readsb](https://github.com/wiedehopf/readsb), running on a Raspberry Pi 4 attached to an SDR + aerial.
 * The application reads raw aircraft data from the readsb [aircraft.json](https://github.com/wiedehopf/readsb-githist/blob/dev/README-json.md) file.
 * Flight data is stored in a postgres database
 * Registration & Routing data is retrieved from the [adsbdb](https://github.com/mrjackwills/adsbdb) API